Bob Dylan biopic A Complete Unknown: Cast, release date, director, plot and songs

 We'll stick our necks out and say that a very good thing, and not just because his varied back catalogue includes incredible movies like Cop Land, Girl, Interrupted and (the best) Wolverine movie Logan, as well as the recent Indiana Jones and the Dial of Destiny.

-In 2005 Mangold directed Walk the Line, the Oscar-winning Johnny Cash movie that remains one of the best musician biopics of recent years.
+In 2005 Mangold directed Walk the Line, the Oscar-winning Johnny Cash movie that remains one of the finest musician biopics of recent years.

 Mr. Tambourine Man (Live at the Newport Folk Festival.
 1964)